I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioregisterlastchanceshutdownnotification.md

 <p><b>IoRegisterLastChanceShutdownNotification</b> returns STATUS_SUCCESS on success, or the appropriate NTSTATUS error code on failure.</p>

 ## -remarks
 <p>The <b>IoRegisterLastChanceShutdownNotification</b> routine registers the driver to receive an <a href="https://msdn.microsoft.com/library/windows/hardware/ff549423">IRP_MJ_SHUTDOWN</a> IRP for the specified device when the system shuts down.
 The driver receives one such IRP for each device it registers to receive notification for.
-Drivers handle <b>IRP_MJ_SHUTDOWN</b> IRPs within their <a href="https://msdn.microsoft.com/library/windows/hardware/ff543405">DispatchShutdown</a> routines.</p>
+Drivers handle <b>IRP_MJ_SHUTDOWN</b> IRPs within their <a href="kernel.dispatchshutdown">DispatchShutdown</a> routines.</p>

 <p>For any device that is registered with this routine, the system sends the <b>IRP_MJ_SHUTDOWN</b> IRP after all file systems are flushed.
-Only one driver in a device stack should register to receive shutdown notification, by calling either <a href="https://msdn.microsoft.com/library/windows/hardware/ff549541">IoRegisterShutdownNotification</a> or <b>IoRegisterLastChanceShutdownNotification</b>.</p>

-<p>If the driver ceases to require shutdown notification for that device, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff550409">IoUnregisterShutdownNotification</a> to remove the driver from the shutdown notification queue.</p>

-<p>A driver that calls <b>IoRegisterLastChanceShutdownNotification</b> must satisfy the following restrictions in its <i>DispatchShutdown</i> routine:</p>

-<p>The <i>DispatchShutdown</i> routine must not call any pageable routines.</p>

-<p>The <i>DispatchShutdown</i> routine must not access pageable memory.</p>

-<p>The <i>DispatchShutdown</i> routine must not perform any file I/O operations.</p>

-<p>Most drivers that require shutdown notification should call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549541">IoRegisterShutdownNotification</a> routine, which does not impose these limitations on the <i>DispatchShutdown</i> routine, and which causes the <i>DispatchShutdown</i> routine to be called before the file systems are flushed.
-Only drivers that must do some cleanup after the file systems are flushed, such as a driver for a mass storage device, should use <b>IoRegisterLastChanceShutdownNotification</b>.</p>

-<p>The registered <i>DispatchShutdown</i> routine is called before the power manager sends an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551744">IRP_MN_SET_POWER</a> request for <b>PowerSystemShutdown</b>.
-The <i>DispatchShutdown</i> routine is not called for transitions to any other power states.</p>

-<p>The <b>IoRegisterLastChanceShutdownNotification</b> routine registers the driver to receive an <a href="https://msdn.microsoft.com/library/windows/hardware/ff549423">IRP_MJ_SHUTDOWN</a> IRP for the specified device when the system shuts down.
-The driver receives one such IRP for each device it registers to receive notification for.
-Drivers handle <b>IRP_MJ_SHUTDOWN</b> IRPs within their <a href="https://msdn.microsoft.com/library/windows/hardware/ff543405">DispatchShutdown</a> routines.</p>

-<p>For any device that is registered with this routine, the system sends the <b>IRP_MJ_SHUTDOWN</b> IRP after all file systems are flushed.
-Only one driver in a device stack should register to receive shutdown notification, by calling either <a href="https://msdn.microsoft.com/library/windows/hardware/ff549541">IoRegisterShutdownNotification</a> or <b>IoRegisterLastChanceShutdownNotification</b>.</p>
+Only one driver in a device stack should register to receive shutdown notification, by calling either <a href="..\wdm\nf-wdm-ioregistershutdownnotification.md">IoRegisterShutdownNotification</a> or <b>IoRegisterLastChanceShutdownNotification</b>.</p>

-<p>If the driver ceases to require shutdown notification for that device, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff550409">IoUnregisterShutdownNotification</a> to remove the driver from the shutdown notification queue.</p>
+<p>If the driver ceases to require shutdown notification for that device, use <a href="..\wdm\nf-wdm-iounregistershutdownnotification.md">IoUnregisterShutdownNotification</a> to remove the driver from the shutdown notification queue.</p>

 <p>A driver that calls <b>IoRegisterLastChanceShutdownNotification</b> must satisfy the following restrictions in its <i>DispatchShutdown</i> routine:</p>